Pti Forms Committee to organize meetings with Imran Khan - ExBulletin

 Pti Forms Committee to organize meetings with Imran Khan

-The PTI Political Committee was a committee of five members, which will prepare the lists of people who will meet the former Prime Minister and the Founder of the Party, Imran Khan, at Adiala prison, Rawalpindi, reported 24NewSHD TV Channel.
+Islamabad: The PTI political committee has formed a committee of five members, who will prepare the lists of people who will meet the former Prime Minister and the Founder of the Party, Imran Khan, at Adiala prison, Rawalpindi.

 According to the declaration published by the party on Sunday, the lists would be prepared every Tuesday and Thursday.